Link copied to your clipboard

 Calculate your DTI

-Lenders use your debt-to-income ratio (DTI) to determine if you can afford to take on more debt.
+Lenders use your debt-to-income ratio (DTI) to gauge how much of your monthly income is going to debt—and whether you can afford to take on more.
 To determine your DTI ratio, divide your monthly debt payments by your gross monthly income.

 If you make $7,500 a month and have a $2,500 monthly mortgage payment and $500 in monthly student loan payments, you would use the following equation to determine your DTI ratio: